cobalthq/cobalt-product-public-docs/content/en/Integrations/Beta/configure-beta.md

 To complete the configuration, you need the following:

 - **Webhook URL**: URL that is used in the configuration to send integration events.
 We'll send you your webhook URL in the onboarding email.
-- **Organization Token**: Unique organization token used in API calls.
+- **Organization token**: Unique organization token used in API calls.
 We'll send you your organization token in the onboarding email.
-- **API Token**: Your personal API token required to authorize access to the Cobalt API.
+- **API token**: Your personal API token required to authorize access to the Cobalt API.
 Learn [how to create an API token](/cobalt-api/create-personal-api-token/).
-- **Integration Credentials**: Credentials for the connected platform.
+- **Integration credentials**: Credentials for the connected platform.

 ## Step 1: Create a Webhook